The sun had gone down before Maura saw Jane again that day.

-It was past nine o'clock when Maura, desperately and dejectedly returning to Hollow Creek, was finally hailed down by Frankie.
+It was past nine o'clock when Maura, dejectedly returning to Hollow Creek, was hailed down by Frankie.
 He was pale, breathing heavily, and for a moment Maura feared the worst.
-Frankie had apparently run fast and long to find her; once he was close enough to speak, he leaned over with his hands on his knees, all but gasping for breath.
+Frankie had run fast and long to find her; once he was close enough to speak, he leaned over with his hands on his knees, all but gasping for breath.

 "Jane's home," he wheezed.
 He had to call out when Maura swiftly turned to head back to her and Jane's house.
-"Not your home," Frankie explained, wiping he sweat off his face with dirty kerchief.
+"Not your home,"he explained, wiping he sweat off his face with dirty kerchief.
 "Ours.
 The old Rizzoli place."

-Maura frowned slightly, a sign of worry creasing her forehead.
+Maura frowned, a sign of worry creasing her forehead.